 If you discover any faults within 6 months of ownership, the presumption is that the fault was there from the outset unless the retailer can prove otherwise.
-This is where you apply the Reverse Burden of Proof and I explain that here
+This is where you apply the Reverse Burden of Proof.

 The onus is on the retailer to prove that the fault was not there at the time you purchased the product.

 You need to give the retailer one opportunity to remedy the faults.
 If this fails, you have the right to reject the goods and demand a full refund without deductions.

 If 6 months has elapsed, the onus is on you to evidence that the fault was there at the time of purchase.
 This can be evidenced by an expert opinion or evidence that this is a common fault with this product.